By Nandor Szotak - July 11th 2020

 "I made it up!"

-"Worst part of the whole climb!" yelled to the guys after reaching a safe flat spot.
+"Worst part of the whole climb!" yelled the guys after reaching a safe flat spot.

 Thankfully all of us made it up safely!

-After 0.5 miles we reached the Aiea summit where wasn't as windy, so we took a last snack brake before we headed out on the long, muddy Aiea Ridge Trail.
+After 0.5 miles we reached the Aiea summit which wasn't as windy, so we took a last snack brake before we headed out on the long, muddy Aiea Ridge Trail.

 Another great adventure with awesome friends!
-Another bucket list item done!
+Another bucket list item!

 Distance: Around 7 miles

 Please don't use this documentation as a guide for your future hiking activities.
 This hiking route it's unsafe and very dangerous, mistakes made up here can have consequences such as serious injury or death.
 Make sure you know your own limitations and be safe out there!